Canning Cherry Limeade Concentrate

 Mix your strained lime juice, cherry puree, and sugar in a saucepan.
 Heat slowly to 190°F, stirring to dissolve sugar.
 Do not boil the mixture.

 Remove from heat and ladle the concentrate into prepared jars leaving adequate headspace.
-Cap with 2-part canning lids and process in a water bath canner for 15 minutes to 30 minutes depending on elevation.
+Cap with 2-part canning lids and process in a water bath canner for 15 minutes adjusting for elevation (see notes).

 Carefully remove from the water bath canner and set on a towel to cool.
 Check seals after 12 to 24 hours.
 Unsealed jars should be allowed to cool to room temperature then moved to the refrigerator for immediate use.